delb-xml/delb-py/integration-tests/README.md

 The `normalize-corpora.py` script addresses issues that were found in the text encodings and must be run after fetching test data.
-One of the corpus folder names can be passed as argument to the script in order to process only this one's contents.
+The corpus folder names can be passed as arguments to the script in order to process only those contents.

 ## Tests